Skip to main content

 2.2 Meta Titles & Meta Descriptions

-Meta tags still play a major role in SEO and click-through rate.
+Meta tags still play a key role in SEO and click-through rates.

 • Include the primary keyword